 For Penn Street Bridge Drone images of the construction progress, developed by Gannett Fleming, Inc., follow the links below:

-Upstream and Downstream panoramas of the bridge.
-You can zoom-in with the mouse wheel.
+An overhead panorama of the bridge.
+You can interact with the viewer.

 360-Panoramic on both the upstream and downstream sides of the bridge.
 You can interact with the viewer.